This post may contain affiliate links, please see the privacy policy for details.

 • Next, add mahi mahi.
 Cook for 5 minutes per side.

-• The blackened seasoning will form a dark crust on the filets.
-Check to be sure the fish is cooked by using a meat thermometer (mahi mahi safe temp is 135 degrees F to 145 degrees F), or that it is opaque and flakes easily.
+• The blackening seasoning will form a dark crust on the filets.
+Check to be sure the fish is cooked by using a meat thermometer (a temperature between 135 degrees F and 145 degrees F is ideal) or that it's opaque and flakes easily.

 • Serve with lime wedges and garnish with cilantro.